LuneWeb/LuneWeb/README.md

 v2 is completely independent from [lune](https://github.com/lune-org/lune), we have our own task scheduler/library implementation, which also is not fully compatible with Lune/Roblox

-the new task scheduler runs in the windowing thread which results in getting immediate results when you change a property on a window/webview
+the new task scheduler runs in the windowing thread which results in getting immediate results when you change a property on a window + things like resizing a window will no longer block your luau threads

 ### Lune std libraries